 Have you ever worked on a craft project or built a model plane or car?
 Do you remember how important it was for you to prepare the pieces "rightly" or "correctly" so you didn't make a mistake?
 Hold up paper on which you have drawn a dark line with a zigzag in it.
-Use scissors to cut carefully along that line while saying: Well, "rightly dividing" means cutting carefully just as you did on your project.
+Use scissors to cut carefully along that line while saying:

+Well, "rightly dividing" means cutting carefully just as you did on your project.
 And that is what Paul was telling Timothy to do with the Word of God.
 Paul wanted to be sure that Timothy was very careful when he studied and preached God's Word.

 - Now, who remembers what our second step in studying the Bible is and what it means?
 Interpret-find the meaning of the Bible verse.
 Point to the board. - OK.
 What was Paul trying to teach Timothy?
 To handle God's Word very carefully and work hard at studying it.
-To be diligent.

-Right!
-So, that is what this verse means.
-We have just interpreted the verse.
-We figured out what the verse means.

-There is one more step for us in studying God's Word.

-- What is that step?
-Apply. - What does apply mean?
+To be diligent. - Right!
+That is what this verse means.
+We have just interpreted it. - There is one more step for us in studying God's Word. - What is that step and what does it mean?
 Point to the board.
-Apply-how can I use this information to change my life?

-We know that Paul was teaching Timothy to be very careful-to be diligent or to work hard as he studied the Word of God.

-- So what do you think God is trying to tell us?
-That we should work hard at studying God's Word, too! - How would you apply this verse to your life?
+Apply-how does God want to use this information to change my life? - We know that Paul was teaching Timothy to be very careful-to be diligent or to work hard as he studied the Word of God. - So what do you think God is trying to tell us?
+That we should work hard at studying God's Word, too! - And how would you apply this verse to your life?
 How could this verse change your life?
-Allow children to answer.
+Allow students to answer.

-One way we can apply Paul's instructions to our lives is by paying close attention to God's Word in Sunday school and in church.
-Another way is by remembering to bring our Bibles, and to use them during class and church.
-An important way is by reading our Bibles every day and studying them the way we should.
+We can all apply Paul's instruction to our lives by paying close attention to God's Word at church, by remembering to bring our Bibles and use them during class and church, and especially by reading our Bibles every day and studying them the way we should.
 How do we do that?
 First we observe-ask questions about what we're reading.
 Second we interpret-ask, "What does this mean?"
 Third we apply-ask ourselves how what we learned can change our lives.
-Refer to Bible Study poster and board work.

-Now we're going to make a bookmark to put in our Bibles so when we read them, we'll remember to observe, interpret, and apply.
+We're going to make a bookmark to put in our Bibles so when we read them, we'll remember to observe, interpret, and apply.
 God's Word is the foundation for everything we do, and it is very important that we study it.